The History and Evolution of eCommerce

 Twenty years ago, if someone had told you about a way of doing business online – through the internet – you probably would have laughed it off.
-For a concept which was entirely novel back in the day, eCommerce has come a long way.
+For a concept that was entirely novel back in the day, eCommerce has come a long way.
 And it’s here to stay.

 The concept of eCommerce refers to ‘selling goods via the internet.’
 The advent of eCommerce has given rise to several eCommerce marketplaces, platforms, and websites.

 You might have used this term interchangeably with eCommerce platforms and sites.
 However, all these terms differ in their meanings and purposes. eCommerce marketplaces allow businesses to display and sell their products/services via the site.
 For instance, Amazon allows vendors to create “listings” for their products/services.

 On the other hand, eCommerce platforms help vendors and businesses set up their eCommerce websites wherein they can manage all their operations.

 The Dawn of eCommerce

 It all started in 1991 when the internet was made available for commercial use.
 By the year 2000, security protocols (like HTTP) and DSL (Digital Subscriber Line) were implemented.
 These protocols ensured secure electronic transactions and good internet access.
 The US and Western Europe, saw a big boom in the number of businesses that leveraged the internet to sell goods.